The *-Vertex-Reinforced Jump Process: Proof of the results of Section : Lemma , Theorems and and Proposition

-The statement of Theorem~\ref{Thm_beta} is included in Theorem~\ref{GThm_beta}.
-The proof of Theorem~\ref{GThm_beta} works by induction on the size of the set $V$.
-In the course of the proof we will also prove the identities of Proposition~\ref{conditionning} which are in fact at the hearth of the argument.
+Equality~\eqref{eq:beta} in Theorem~\ref{Thm_beta} is a special case of Theorem~\ref{GThm_beta}.
+The proof of Theorem~\ref{GThm_beta} works by induction on $\dim(\sss)$.
+The section is organized as follows: we start by proving the initialization step of the induction, then we prove the key identities of Lemma~\ref{lem_identities} and deduce Theorem~\ref{GThm_beta} and Proposition~\ref{conditionning}.
+At the end of the section we prove the statement of Theorem~\ref{Thm_beta} about the finiteness of the integrals.